Isabelleshafran/IntoTheGloss/README.md

  ![text](https://github.com/Isabelleshafran/IntoTheGloss/blob/master/app/assets/images/readme/splashvideo.gif?raw=true)

 ### Sign In/Sign Up
- * Users are able to sign in to an existing acctount, create a new account, or use demo user log in feature.
+ * Users are able to sign in to an existing acctount, create a new account, or use demo user log in feature all within the modal.

 ![text](https://github.com/Isabelleshafran/IntoTheGloss/blob/master/app/assets/images/readme/signup_signin.png?raw=true)